vsjha18/nsetools/docs/source/usage.rst

 -----------------

-Advances Declines is a very important feature which, in a brief snapshot, tells you the story of a trading day.
+Advances Declines is a very important feature which, in a brief snapshot, tells you the story of a trading day for the given index.

 Advances Declines
     It containes the number of rising stocks, falling stocks and unchanged stocks